Aditya1404Sal/VulcanGuard/README.md

 ## Overview

 **Suboptimal-Firewall** is a comprehensive network management tool designed to test network security and performance.
-It combines a rate limiter, an eBPF-based XDP (Express Data Path) packet filter, and a round-robin based load balancer to provide a decent working firewall solution :D.
+It combines a rate limiter, an eBPF-based XDP (Express Data Path) packet filter, and a load balancer with multiple algorithm support to provide a working firewall solution :D.

 # ⚠️ Disclaimer ⚠️
 WARNING: suboptimal-Firewall is Heavily Underdeveloped

 This project is currently a **parody** and is **NOT SUITABLE** for production environments.
 It is intended purely for learning and educational purposes (for now).
-The current version lacks extensive testing and development, which could lead to security vulnerabilities, performance issues, and other critical problems on.
+The current version lacks extensive testing, which could lead to security vulnerabilities, performance issues, and other critical problems on.

 Use at Your Own Risk